aiven/devportal/docs/products/postgresql/howto/logical-replication-aws-aurora.rst

-Enable logical replication on Amazon aurora PostgreSQL®
+Enable logical replication on Amazon Aurora PostgreSQL®
 =========================================================

 If you have not enabled logical replication on Aurora already, the following instructions shows how to set the ``rds.logical_replication`` parameter to ``1`` (true) in the parameter group.